-That being said, most of us will not grow everything we eat, but start with what you can and grow as you go.
+Most of us will not grow everything we eat, but start with what you can and grow as you go.
 We have lots of information on our blog about growing food even if you don’t own a speck of land.
 And even if you have all the land you need, gardening does not have to be hard and dirty work.
 Charles Dowding is a great author who shows by example how easy growing food can really be.

 Same is true for preserving food.
 Start with what you can and go from there.
 Canning is by far not the only way to preserve food.
-Dehydrating, fermenting, storing, and freezing are good ways, too.
+Dehydrating, fermenting, storing, and freezing, are good ways, too.
 Some of them are more sustainable than others, but all are great ways for a modern homesteader.